Christmas in NYC

 5th Avenue Holiday Window Displays

 Shopping in NYC during the holidays can be a nightmare due to the tourist-packed streets.
-But there is definitely a redeeming quality to making the trek into the crowds: holiday window displays!
-Every year in mid-November, the biggest department stores in New York City create one-of-a-kind presentations of holiday-cheer in their exterior windows, usually with an original theme or throw-back to years past.
+But there is definitely a redeeming quality to making the trek: holiday window displays!
+Every year in mid-November, the biggest department stores in New York City create one-of-a-kind presentations of holiday-cheer in their windows, usually with an original theme or throw-back to years past.
 (Shown here: one of Macy's Herald Square 2014 holiday window displays).

 Gigantic Holiday Cheer